477 Butterfield Rd. # 408-410 Lombard, IL 60148

 The First Responders Wellness Center is a full psychological services center to support law enforcement, Fire/EMS, public safety/corrections, Veterans, ER Staff, and other first responders.
 We provide therapeutic interventions, psychological testing, training, and consultation.
 Therefore, if you have a request, we can probably fill it.

-Training for first responders include stress management, crisis intervention training, and psychoeducation on mental health, Crisis Intervention Team training, prevention, and first responder safety for overall wellness and professionalism.
+Training for first responders include stress management, crisis intervention training, psychoeducation on mental health, PTSD and trauma, resiliency and prevention, programs, and overall wellness and professionalism.

 Presentations can be from 1 hour to 5 days and personalized for your department or needs.